 I love the sheen of the Smoked Oyster Creme, it’s got a subtle glisten!

-The Chez Sheik Stencil has added the perfect touch and we are that much closer to being done with the kitchen pantry!
+The stencil has added the perfect touch and we are that much closer to being done with the kitchen pantry!
 What do you think of the kitchen pantry so far just a few more steps to go and we are DONE?
 Stay tuned!